 Or if you’re already convinced, then jump directly to the next chapter How to migrate existing projects.

 Video record your screen flows and click chains to communicate issues faster and better.
 Don’t let me talk about how to use this feature, let the screen recording tell you!

 Build a feedback sequence to maximize the interaction with your users – right after hitting “send” on the first widget, you can display another feedback form with follow-up questions.
 It’s a great moment to invite users for interviews, beta programs or to rate NPS.

 3. Menu widget

-We have to admit sometimes we are like that grandma whose love language is food, so she over feeds the grandchildren whenever they visit.
-We want our users to have all the channels possible to get the help they need, but end up cluttering the UI with chat bot, feedback button and notification slide-ins.
+We have to admit sometimes we are like that grandma whose love language is food, so she overfeeds the grandchildren whenever they visit.
+We want our users to have all the channels possible to get the help they need, but end up cluttering the UI with a chatbot, feedback button, and notification slide-ins.

 What does migration mean?

-Err how we hate jargons… we’re very sorry to drop this word on you.
-Migration is essentially copy and paste.
+Err how we hate jargon… we’re very sorry to drop this word on you.
+Migration is essentially copying and paste.
 We will export your tickets, create a new project and import them there.
 And we will give you the additional project quota to keep both projects if your account is at the limit.